JiwiChong/Crack-Detection---Video-Database/README.md

 construction sites without the need to carry a Server.
 Hence, this work offers convenience in terms of time saving and actual tool to identify cracks that would need to be addressed.

+Below are videos in which the HoloLens, with deployed crack pixels, were tested on actual cracks.
+It is suggested to watch the videos muted.

 https://github.com/user-attachments/assets/7160fcb4-c2e7-4887-8393-8bb963002194

 https://github.com/user-attachments/assets/adea52b3-694b-4adc-8eb4-a88a8858d30a